spywhere/plug.nvim/docs/extensions/api.md

 {
   -- a name of plugin passed from the `setup`, `plug.install` or `use` function name = '',
-  -- a map of plugin options that will be passed to vim-plug options = nil,
+  -- a table of plugin options that will be passed to vim-plug options = nil,
   -- any other key that the user might set during setup }